AxoLabs/BEE2-Axos-Packages/README.md

 ### Small stairs
 A set of static stairs, shrunk down to fit a single voxel.
 ### Half stairs
 A set of static stairs which are only half a voxel high.
-You can line them next to each other so that they reach a full foxel of height.
+You can line them next to each other so that they reach a full voxel of height.
 - `Start reversed` controls which part of the voxel they occup: The bottom, or the top.
 ### Portal condensation grid
 A custom fizzler.
 Blocks portal shots and fizzles portals, but does not affect cubes.